thonpa25/Hugo_app/hugo-site/content/demos/forms-and-maps.md

 When using these components in CloudCannon:

 1. **Contact Forms**: Use the visual editor to insert contact form shortcodes
-2. **Google Maps**: Simply add the map shortcode with your desired address
+2. **OpenStreetMap**: Simply add the map shortcode with your desired address or coordinates
 3. **Customization**: All styling and behavior can be customized through parameters

 ### For Developers